 How do we decide which groups, which campaigns?

 We work on campaigns and issues that we think are the most pressing, and set up our ground operations where we think we can make the biggest difference.
-We work with groups like Environment America and U.S. PIRG to take on polluters, tackle climate change or get pesticides out of our food supply.
-These groups have counted on us for 35 years to generate the people power they need to take on ExxonMobil, Monsanto or other opposition and win.
+We work with groups like Environment America and U.S. PIRG to tackle climate change, save the bees from dangerous pesticides, and stop single-use plastic from polluting our oceans and other waterways.
+These groups have counted on us for nearly 40 years to generate the people power they need to take on ExxonMobil, Monsanto or other opposition and win.